p-org/P/Docs/docs/manual/foriegntypesfunctions.md

 !!! hint "Recommendation: Using Foreign Types and Functions"
     Programmers can consider implementing a particular type as Foreign type in P if its a complicated data structure and implementing them using P types is either not possible or too combursome.
 For example, P does not support declaring recursive data types, and hence, implementing a linked-list or a tree like data-structure in P is hard.
 Hence, we recommend programmers to implement such types as foreign types.

     When modeling complex systems, many a times programmers need to implement complicated logic/functions that manupulate or iterate over data-structures.
 Such functions can be easily implemented in foreign languages like Java and C# as compared to P. For example, iterating over collections and manipulating them is easier in Java and C#, and verbose in P as P only supports `while` loop and not a iterator like `foreach`.
-Also functions that operate on foreign types are implemented as foreign functions.
+Also, functions that manipulate foreign types are implemented as foreign functions.

 The [Two Phase Commit](../tutorial/twophasecommit.md) example had introduced the foreign function feature.
 We will now use a simple PriorityQueue example to go into the details of foreign interface in P.